Portlethen

 To the east of Portlethen lie three fishing villages: Findon, Downies and Portlethen Village (now often referred to as Old Portlethen).
-Although Portlethen has been granted official town status, it resembles a residential suburb without a clear 'town centre' or focal point.

 Geography

-Portlethen is a coastal town lying along the North Sea coast.
-A small island May Craig is situated off shore from Portlethen.
-Portlethen is located in the historic county of Kincardineshire.
+Portlethen is situated to the west of the Dundee–Aberdeen line railway tracks and on both sides of the A92 road, a short distance inland from the North Sea coast.
+It is in the historic county of Kincardineshire.

 History

-Portlethen was originally a small fishing village.
-The harbour is located in what is now Old Portlethen, the original village on the coast about a half a mile east from Portlethen Parish Church.
+Portlethen is located half a mile inland from the small fishing village now known as Old Portlethen.

-Portlethen lies about two kilometres east of the ancient Causey Mounth road, the latter built on high ground to make it passable and the only available medieval route from coastal points south to Aberdeen.
-This ancient passage specifically connected the Bridge of Dee with Muchalls Castle and Stonehaven to the south.
-The route was that taken by the William Keith, 7th Earl Marischal and James Graham, 1st Marquess of Montrose when they led a Covenanter army of 9000 men in the first battle of the Civil War in 1639.
+Portlethen lies about two kilometres east of the ancient Causey Mounth road which was the only available medieval route from coastal points south to Aberdeen.
+This ancient passage connected the Bridge of Dee with Muchalls Castle and Stonehaven to the south.